reymon359/book-sentences/books/atomic-habits/README.md

 ## The 2nd Law Make It Attractive

+## 8 How to Make a Habit Irresistible

 IN THE 1940S, a Dutch scientist named Niko Tinbergen performed a series of experiments that transformed our understanding of what motivates us... ...investigating herring gulls... ...Adult herring gulls have a small red dot on their beak, and Tinbergen noticed that newly hatched chicks would peck this spot whenever they wanted food... ...Eventually, he created a beak with three large red dots on it.
 When he placed it over the nest, the baby birds went crazy with delight.
 They pecked at the little red patches as if it was the greatest beak they had ever seen.

 Like the baby gulls automatically pecking at red dots, the greylag goose was following an instinctive rule: _When I see a round object nearby, I must roll it back into the nest.
 The bigger the round object, the harder I should try to get it._